 $this->link = @mysql_connect($full_host, $this->user, $this->password) or $this->error('Cannot connect to database');

-Pretty much the same as with Dolphin 6.1x, you are changing pconnect to connect just in a different file location.
+Pretty much the same as with Version 6.1x, you are changing pconnect to connect just in a different file location.